 As a business, bakergoodchild have our own processes but here we have explained what’s typical and what can be expected for customers within the direct mail fulfilment phase of a project from a typical mailing house.
-Our processes work towards making sure that your efforts succeed.
+The processes of bakergoodchild work towards making sure that your efforts succeed.

 What is direct mail fulfilment?

 Direct mail pieces to be fulfilled could include brochures, catalogues, letters and magazines within envelopes or polywrap, etc. You need a lot of expertise to undertake the fulfilment process.
 The approach you take will determine the level of understanding among the target audience.
 No wonder most people in the United Kingdom prefer the use of experts at the fulfilment stage by outsourcing the entire process to a mailing house such as bakergoodchild.

-- • Gaining access to printed material – Having access to the various printed material and inserts for the mailshot starts the process.
+- Gaining access to printed material – Having access to the various printed material and inserts for the mailshot starts the process.
 This is often stored in an onsite warehouse where mailing houses hold agreed stock levels for future direct mail campaigns.
 These printed material and inserts form the basis of any direct mail campaigns.
-These printed materials will later be converted into ready to send items.
+These printed materials will later be converted into ready to send mailing

 - Address information – The addressee information (where personalised) will be supplied directly onto the printed material through variable data printingAddresses in virtually all cases will be sorted into a postcode order (e.g. Royal Mail PAF – Postcode Address File) or walksort order, which will ease distribution and reduce postage costs.
 The address information will also make sure that the mail gets to the right destination (and filters out goneaways and deceased records, etc.) It is critical to have all this information just to be sure that the mail will be getting to the right destination and also so that it complies with legislation such as GDPR

 - Planning and management – this includes tasks such as ensuring the right staff and equipment are available at the time require to fulfil the fulfilment tasks as well as planning out each process of fulfilment.
 The staff should have the required knowledge to undertake the fulfilment process.
 Moreover, the equipment should be of the right quality to ensure safe delivery